basicjohn/mood-music/README.md

 Mood Music is a playlist recommendation engine built with Spotify's Web API and TasteDive.
 It queries a user's mood with a range of emotions from negative to positive and returns a matching Spotify playlist alongside further book and movie recommendations provided by TasteDive.
 With Mood Music, you can find media that's right for your mood.

+This team project was created during Week VII at [Epicodus](https://www.epicodus.com/), a coding bootcamp in Portland, Oregon.

 ## **Setup/Installation Requirements**